xem92/MVD_ToolScripting_Finalwork/README.md

 Button added to delete entities.
 If you try to delete an entity with a camera it will show a message on the console.
 ## Extra
-Added the name of the entity in the inspector.
+Added the name of the entity on the inspector.